ved-yeahhh/ecart/README.md

 ## 🚀 Overview
 **E-Cart App** is a demo Flutter application showcasing modern mobile app architecture with **authentication**, an **onboarding experience**, and **BLoC (Business Logic Component)** for efficient state management.
-This project is designed as a learning and reference implementation for developers building scalable, maintainable Flutter apps.

 ---